JaceRockman/modular-roleplaying-framework-beta/readme.md

 so I am trying to figure out how I'm going to implement the frontend in the polylith context.
 Right now, I have the bases/web which has an alias in its deps.edn for compiling the clojurescript code found in src/beta/web/main.cljs.
 This can be run in the cljs browser repl and it displays the reagent hiccup as html.
-The puzzle I am trying to work out now is how bases/web can connect to a database, start up a web server, compile the clojurescript code, and hook it all together.

 ### Tentative Application Structure